-Q: How will the focus on level of need be assessed in PHA?
+Q: How will each PHA's level of need be assessed?

 A: An initial assessment of need will use information from the written application.
 Level of need will be assessed further during the interview of each PHA selected to go to the interview phase.